A novel dual-decomposition method for non-convex two-stage stochastic mixed-integer quadratically constrained quadratic problems: Technical background

 \section{Technical background}

 In what follows, we present the technical elements that form our proposed method.
-In essence, \textit{p}-BnB is formed by the combination of three main techniques, namely \textit{p}-Lagrangian decomposition, of which RNMDT is a key concept, solution methods for dual Lagrangian problems, and a branch-and-bound coordination algorithm.
+In essence, \textit{p}-BnB is formed by the combination of three main techniques, namely \textit{p}-Lagrangian decomposition, of which RNMDT is a key concept, solution methods for dual Lagrangian problems (FWPH and proximal bundle method), and a branch-and-bound coordination algorithm.